-The Argentine is still only 24, but has already been at Arsenal for five years.
-In all that time he has only made 13 appearances in all competitions (6 in EPL, 5 in League Cup, and twice in the Champions League).
+The Argentine is still only 24 but has already been at Arsenal for five years.
+In all that time he has only made 13 appearances in all competitions (six in the league, five in League Cup and twice in the Champions League).

 He has gotten minutes in Australia, but that is hardly the same level of competition as at the English top flight.
 Let’s also not forget he was between the sticks in the 3-0 loss to Crystal Palace in April.